ConductionNL/docparser/DESIGN.md

 See also our [Roadmap](ROADMAP.md)
 - API-06: Create relations of nested resources within the endpoint
 - API-10: Implement operations that do not fit the CRUD model as sub-resources
+- API-21: Inform users of a deprecated API actively
+    -   We check if the API can return `Warning`-headers
+        - Level: 2
 - API-30: Use query parameters corresponding to the queryable fields
 - API-31: Use the query parameter `sorteer` to sort
 - API-32: Use the query parameter `zoek` for full-text search
 - API-43: Apply caching to improve performance

 ## Design rules we can not check
 There is a number of design rules for the NL API Strategie that we can not check.